-Danish duo SOFTWAVE impressed on their debut London live performance at Synth Wave Live in 2017.
+Danish duo SOFTWAVE impressed on their debut London live performance in 2017.

 Which artists have inspired SOFTWAVE, whether synthy or not?

 Catrine: Before knowing about ERASURE and the existence of electronic music at all, the female vocalists who inspired me the most was Celine Dion, Tina Turner, Madonna, Gwen Stefani and Avril Lavigne.
 You might think that’s quit an unusual mix, and it is.
 I have always liked listening to different kind of music to discover new artists and new sounds.
 I got to know about Celine Dion, after seeing the world premiere of ‘Titanic’ in 1997.
 ‘My Heart Will Go On’ is therefore my favourite of hers, and yes, I have been singing it A LOT since 😉

 Tina Turner inspired me because I saw the movie ‘What’s Love Got To Do With It’, an authentic movie about her tough life experiences.
 I was amazed about her strong attitude and not to forget her deep and extremely powerful vocal.

 Madonna’s catchy melodies, vocal, simple sing able lyrics and music videos inspired me and Gwen Stefani, because of her beautiful innocent look and nice female vocal.
 Avril Lavigne was a skategirl and at that time I was one too, so the song that inspired me the most when I was 14, was ‘Sk8boy’!
 But after meeting Jerry in 2007 at Culture Box, a famous Danish electronic club, I discovered electronic music.
 I was overwhelmed by Jerry’s huge interest in it and the unique sounds he produced himself and never heard by no one else but him and his closest friends.